ncatlin/lockwatcher/README.md

 * Interaction* with the computer while locked triggers an emergency shutdown.

-* Encryption keys are purged from memory and the computer shuts down to help prevent live data from being aquired.
+* Encryption keys are purged from memory and the computer shuts down to help prevent live data from being acquired.

 Caveats: